raviarole063/Azure-Data-Engineering-Project_NYC-Taxi-Green/README.md

   ├── 02_silver   — External Tables  → abfss://silver@...
   └── 03_gold     — Managed Tables   → Metastore root
 ```
+---

-### External vs Managed Table Strategy
+### External vs Managed Table

 **Bronze and Silver → External Tables**
-Data files live in your own ADLS Gen2 containers.
+Data files live in ADLS Gen2 containers.
 Dropping a table
-removes the metadata only — the underlying Parquet/Delta files remain
+removes the metadata only - the underlying Parquet/Delta files remain
 safe in storage.
 Protects against accidental workspace or catalog
 deletion.

 **Gold → Managed Tables**
 Aggregated summary tables are small and easily regenerated from Silver.
 Databricks manages the storage path.
-Simplifies access for Power BI.
+Managed Delta tables benefit from
+Databricks-optimized features such as optimized writes, and predictive
+I/O which are applied automatically without manual configuration.

 **Landing → External Volume**
 The landing container is also written to by ADF.
 Making it an External
-Volume means Databricks can read from it without owning it — dropping
+Volume means Databricks can read from it without owning it - dropping
 the volume does not delete the raw files ADF deposited.

+---
 ### SCD Type-2 — Taxi Zone Lookup

 <scd_type2_table.png>